duosecurity/duo_python/demos/django/README.md

 Start the site:

+    python manage.py makemigrations
+    python manage.py migrate
-    python manage.py syncdb; python manage.py runserver
+    python manage.py runserver

 Add a Django user.
 The Duo user will have the same username as the Django user; if this user does not exist, you will be able to enroll as that user.

+Now you can visit interesting URLs such as:
+/private - content protected by 1fa (django) auth /duo_private - content protected by 1fa (django) and 2fa (Duo) auth

-Now you can visit interesting URLs such as /public, /private, /duo_private, and /duo_private_manual.
-To remove your Django and Duo authorization cookies, visit /accounts/duo_logout and /accounts/logout.
+To remove your Django and Duo authorization cookies by visiting /accounts/logout/ & /accounts/duo_logout/, respectively.

 Note that this example serves static files with the Django development server, which is not recommended for production.